koei-kaji/ddd-clean-architecture-python/README.md

 # ddd-clean-architecture-python

-Domain Driven Development (DDD) example with Clean Architecture in Python.
+Domain Driven Design (DDD) example with Clean Architecture in Python.
 The subject is a simple TODO application.

 ## Code Details